cameroncros/OctoPrint-DiscordRemote/README.md

     1. Right-click on the Discord text channel you want the bot to interact with and press "Copy ID".

     https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord#get-the-channel-id-of-the-discord-text-channel

+If you reinstall your Octoprint system, you only need the bot token and channel ID to get it back up and running.

 ## API